 Marina Bay Gardens and of course the stunning Botanical Gardens get a lot of airtime.
 However, Fort Canning Park less so.
 I’m not quite sure why, because it is a stunning and sumptuous park yet weirdly completely uncrowded.

 Why visit Fort Canning Park?
-Well, first of all it is one of the best free or cheap things you can do in Singapore.
+Well, first of all it is one of the best cheap activities you can do in Singapore.
 Because it’s totally free.

 You can spend a couple of hours here walking around, even sunbathing or meditating if the mood takes you.
 There are some historical artifacts, like Raffles House and an ancient dig site, plus two canons.
 But mainly, its just a beautiful meandering garden.